This post was originally published 07/19/19 and has been updated on 12/13/21.

 Our ASO and mobile marketing specialists are here to help you achieve success.

-13. Word of Mouth can Still be Relevant
+13. Word of Mouth is Still Relevant

 Nothing converts better than a friend.